Tools In

 Upload Your Image

-Click the upload area, drag and drop a file, or paste from clipboard (Ctrl+V).
-Accepts JPEG, PNG, WebP, SVG, and GIF up to 25 MB.
+Click the upload area to pick a file, drag and drop an image, or paste a screenshot from your clipboard with Ctrl+V. Accepts JPG, PNG, WebP, SVG, and GIF up to 25 MB.

 2